The Crows knew it wasn't an ordinary day, just as they know all things to do with time (though few would ever say it).

 Lear let the coin fall from his beak.

-Jamie stared as the metal tumbled onto the stone floor, curiosity bridling.
-He walked over to pick it up.
-A ghostly voice whispered around the idle remains of the palace, hindering Jamie's motion.
+Jamie stared as the metal tumbled onto the stone floor, interest arising.
+He walked over to pick it up but a ghostly voice murmuredaround the idle remains of the palace, hindering Jamie's motion.

 "Help us, Jamie.
-Leave this world behind and help us restore balance."
+Leave this world behind.
+Help us restore balance."

 The hair on the boy's neck raised, he glanced around.
 Too young to question the presence of disembodied voices.

 "Our halls were torn down by greed."
 The voice lamented.

 His eyes fastened on the glint of silver.
 "I promise", he whispered, as his fist closed decisively around the coin.
 It met the icy surface and the narrative of the past struck the present.
 The force with which they collided was entirely abstract but still sent Lear toppling from his position in the window.